 Farmers in many parts of India are largely dependent on timely rainfall for fruitful harvest and subsequent profits.
 Uncertainty surrounding this phenomenon has also haunted them since the beginning of civilization.

-Over time however, this uncertainty had reduced significantly as farmers back in the day could almost accurately plant crops based on previous experience with weather conditions.
+Over time, however, this uncertainty had reduced significantly as farmers back in the day could almost accurately plant crops based on previous experience with weather conditions.
 This wisdom has been passed on from one generation of farmers to the other.

 Gradual onset of global warming and climate changes, over the last century, have slowly-yet steadily put this wisdom out of use.
-As for rain-fed farmers preparing for agriculture, soil-water equation is fragile and any delay in rainfall could easily mar the harvest.
+As for rain-fed farmers preparing for agriculture, the soil-water equation is fragile and any delay in rainfall could easily mar the harvest.

-This is perhaps the mindset with which farmers in Andhra Pradesh embraced the idea of integration of AI in assisting them sow their crops.
+This is perhaps the mindset with which farmers in Andhra Pradesh embraced the idea of integration of AI in assisting them to sow their crops.